sediqullahbadakhsh/oop-school-library/README.md

 # OOP School Library

-in this repo, I am creating a school library using Ruby OOP
+this project is used to manage school library and is build using Ruby OOP with this app a user can: Create (person,book,student,teacher...), List (books, rental and peoples) and Select (a book or person).

 ## Built With